Superstitions, Oracles, Curses and Amulets in Ancient Egypt

 Amulets

 In ancient Egypt, amulets were carried by the living and wrapped with mummies.
+They were even carried by the gods and animals.
 The mummy of King Tut had 143 of them.
 Their primary purpose was to attract “sympathetic magic” that would protect the wearer from misfortune and maybe bring some good luck.
 Amulets were inserted in different stages of the embalming process, each with special spells and incantations to go along with it.
 Some bore inscriptions and were made of materials, such as gold, faience (a blue stone), lapis lazuli, carnelian, green feldspar, and green jasper.

 Diana Craig Patch of The Metropolitan Museum of Art wrote: “An amulet is a small object that a person wears, carries, or offers to a deity because he or she believes that it will magically bestow a particular power or form of protection.
 The conviction that a symbol, form, or concept provides protection, promotes well-being, or brings good luck is common to all societies: in our own, we commonly wear religious symbols, carry a favorite penny, or a rabbit's foot.
 In ancient Egypt, amulets might be carried, used in necklaces, bracelets, or rings, and—especially—placed among a mummy's bandages to ensure the deceased a safe, healthy, and productive afterlife.
 [Source: Diana Craig Patch, Department of Egyptian Art, The Metropolitan Museum of Art.
 October 2004 metmuseum.org \^/]